 I’d like see a ban on confidentiality agreements covering criminal charges…

 Up the pressure, too.
-There was an interview recently with an intern that was abused by a Congressional aide– the Congressmen abuse the aides, the aides abuse the interns, nothing but vileness all the way down.
+There was an interview recently with an intern that was a abused by a Congressional aide – the Congressmen abuse the aides, the aides abuse the interns, nothing but vileness all the way down.
 Joe Public has long known that Congress is corrupt but the “whoops I groped my employees” slush fund (paid for with YOUR money) is something else entirely.
 Hard time needs to be discussed and examples need to be made.

 And we’re out of time for the Roundtable this week, and will have to leave it there.
-Thanks as always, everyone, for a lively conversation, and as Dave pointed out earlier, readers, if you have a perspective that’s outside our fairly-homogeneous newsroom and a clever pen to write it up, we’d love to add your voice; click the Get Involved link to get started.
+Thanks as always, everyone, for a lively conversation, and as Dave pointed out earlier, readers, if you have a perspective that’s outside our fairly-homogenous newsroom and a clever pen to write it up, we’d love to add your voice; click the Get Involved link to get started.